Come to trail heaven on a sacred peak with rare wilderness sights

 Once the highest peak of Mt.
-Unzen , Fugendake lost its supremacy when Heisei Shinzan, one of Japan's most recently formed mountains and active volcanoes, appeared and surpassed Fugendake by 100 meters.
+Unzen , Fugendake lost its supremacy when Heisei Shinzan, one of Japan's most recently formed mountains and active volcanos, appeared and surpassed Fugendake by 100 meters.

-After a volcanic eruption in 1990, the mountain trail that Fugendake is famous for was closed.
-In recent years, however, a new trail has been opened, dubbed New Unzen-Fugendake mountain trail.
-It's a favorite among visitors and offers a close view of Heisei Shinzan, as well as a stunning lookout over Ariake Sea.
+After a volcanic eruption in 1990, the mountain trail Fugendake is famous for was closed.
+In recent years, however, a new trail has been opened, dubbed the New Unzen-Fugendake mountain trail.
+A favorite among visitors, it offers a close view of Heisei Shinzan as well as a stunning lookout over the Ariake Sea.

 The New Unzen-Fugendake trail is marked as intermediate to advanced

-The trail may be closed on certain days due to severe weather conditions
+The trail may be closed on certain days because of severe weather conditions

-To hike the Fugen-Dake trail, visitors can take car or bus to Nita-Toge pass.
-From there, you can ride the Unzen ropeway which leads you part way up the mountain to the upper ropeway station, where begin your trek up Fugendake.
+To hike the Fugendake trail, visitors can take a car or a bus to Nita Toge pass.
+From there, you can ride the Unzen ropeway, which leads you part way up the mountain to the upper ropeway station, where you begin your trek up Fugendake.

 Mt.
-Unzen's volcanic soil is rich, what grows here includes various rare species that have earned the mountain special protection from the national government.
-Rich with an array of flora and fauna you can see the landscape change in color and fragrance with the seasons.
+Unzen's volcanic soil is rich; hence, the plant growth here includes various rare species that have earned the mountain special protection from the national government.
+Rich with an array of flora and fauna, you can see the landscape change in color and fragrance with the seasons.

-Since the early eighth century, the whole of Mt.
+Since the early eighth century, all of Mt.
 Unzen has been venerated as a sacred mountain by the practitioners of Shugendo, an exclusively Japanese religion.

 * The information on this page may be subject to change due to COVID-19.